 Google Classroom users can import students directly from Google by following the steps outlined in this FAQ on Setting Up Google Classroom with Boom Learning.

 There are a number of ways students can log in to Boom Learning.
 They can log in using Google, use a Hyperlink to be automatically directed, or go to the Boom Learning login page and type in their username and password.

-You'll find additional information on each of these methods in the FAQ: Getting Started with Student Sign in to Access Assignments.
+You'll find additional information on each of these methods in the FAQ: Adding Students to Classrooms Manually.

 Assigning Boom Cards